objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 If you're developing for OS X 10.9 or lower, be aware that view controllers are not part of the responder chain by default.
 Instead, events will bubble up through the view tree and then go straight to the window and the window controller.
 In this instance, if you want a view controller to handle events, you will have to add it to the responder chain [manually)(http://www.cocoawithlove.com/2008/07/better-integration-for-nsviewcontroller.html).

-Other than the path events and actions travel, AppKit also has a more strict convention as to the method signature of actions.
+In addition to the difference in the responder chain, AppKit also has a more strict convention as to the method signature of actions.
 In AppKit, an action method always looks like this:

     - (void)performAction:(id)sender;